 Staffing A Book Making Business

-Even though running your own sportsbook can be enjoyable, it is a huge amount of work.
-There are numerous administrative tasks that you have to handle on a regular basis.
+Even though running your own sportsbook can be enjoyable, it can also be a big amount of work.
+There are numerous administrative tasks that you’ll need to handle on a regular basis.

 The more your business grows, the more complex your administration work will be become.
 Your staffing requirements will need to scale up, too.